Happy Thanksgiving! Wishing you a blessed time with family and friends.

 Check them out right HERE.

-If you want to replicate this project, maybe you can get old wooden furniture legs in thrift stores, flea markets or yard sales.
+If you want to replicate this project, you can find old wooden furniture legs at thrift stores, flea markets, or yard sales.
 Look out for curvy legs with beautiful details.

 *This post contains affiliate links.